21 Jul 2020

 Advice for travellers

-Where travel is essential, you should follow sensible guidance to prepare for your trip and reduce your risk of exposure to COVID-19 while this outbreak is on-going:
+When planning to travel internationally, you should follow sensible guidance to prepare for your trip and reduce your risk of exposure to COVID-19 while this outbreak is on-going:

 - Be aware of, and keep up to date with the latest official advice offered by the country you are departing from or travelling to during this outbreak.
 The pandemic has led to unprecedented international border closures and other restrictions.
 All countries may impose travel restrictions without notice.

-- If you are travelling from the UK, check the Foreign and Commonwealth Office (FCO) foreign travel advice; (see the summary, health and entry requirements sections).
+- If you are travelling from the UK, check your destination is on the current list of countries/areas assessed as no longer presenting an unacceptably high risk.
+Also check the Foreign and Commonwealth Office (FCO) foreign travel advice (see the summary, health and entry requirements sections) and UK border control measures.

-- Check the impact this outbreak may have on your travel insurance coverage, including medical repatriation costs in case of ill health or any new restrictions on travel.
+- Check the impact COVID-19 may have on your travel insurance coverage, including medical repatriation costs in case of ill health or any new restrictions on travel.
+Be aware that your travel insurance may be compromised if you extend your trip abroad or if you have travelled abroad against UK Government advice.
 The Association of British Insurers (ABI) has produced information on travel insurance implications following the outbreak.

-- Contact your airline, tour operator, cruise line or other transport and accommodation providers for up-to date information on your itinerary and travel plans.
+- Contact your airline, tour operator, cruise line or other transport and accommodation providers for up-to-date information on your itinerary and travel plans.
 Other useful resources may include International Air Travel Association (IATA) and Cruise Lines International Association (CLIA).
+However, please note that as of 9 July 2020, the FCO advises British nationals against cruise ship travel at this time.

 - Be aware that there may be enhanced screening/monitoring at entry and exit ports.
 In some countries borders may close or you may be required to self-isolate for a set period, even if you do not have symptoms.

-- If you are an older traveller or have underlying health problems, you should be aware that if you are infected with COVID-19 you could be at increased risk of severe infection.
+- If you are considered to be clinically vulnerable or extremely clinically vulnerable to COVID-19, you should be aware that if you are infected with COVID-19 you could be at increased risk of severe infection.

 - Some countries may require proof of recent COVID-19 testing for entry.
 Check the Foreign and Commonwealth Office (FCO) foreign travel advice; (see the summary, health and entry requirements sections).
-Commercially available COVID-19 tests are available for this purpose.
-For further advice discuss with your travel health advisor.
+A number of commercial COVID-19 tests are available.
+Testing for international travel purposes is only available as a private service with private providers e.g. some private GP services, travel clinics or other private testing services.
+There would be a charge made for the test and any paperwork issued.

 In addition to the points above, consider the general advice for preventing the spread of respiratory viruses: